Indy 500 takes spotlight for IndyCar Series on an uptick

 But IndyCar is experiencing a renaissance of sorts, and interest in a series largely supported by “The Greatest Spectacle in Racing” is slowly returning.
 The hype has certainly been high at Indianapolis Motor Speedway this year, where a strong infield crowd attended practice days and large groups of teens roamed the grounds as part of school field trips.

-The race itself, which will broadcast for the first time by NBC, could be a good one.
-Qualifying for Sunday’s race produced the tightest Indy 500 field in history with only 1.8 mph separating pole sitter Simon Pagenaud at 229.992 mph from Pippa Mann, the slowest qualifier at 227.224.
+The race itself, which will be broadcast for the first time by NBC, could be a good one.
+Qualifying for Sunday’s race produced the tightest Indy 500 field in history with only 2.8 mph separating the pole sitter Simon Pagenaud at 229.992 mph from Pippa Mann, the slowest qualifier at 227.224.

 There were 36 entrants, which meant three drivers would not make the field, and once-proud McLaren was humiliated to miss the race with superstar Fernando Alonso.
-The two-time Formula One champion nearly salvaged McLaren’s mortifying return to Indianapolis when he gallantly held it wide open for four desperate laps in an overhauled car worked on until the very last moment.
-The car did not have the right gear ratio on a run that should have gotten Alonso into the 33-car field, and mighty McLaren was bumped by tiny Juncos Racing and young American driver Kyle Kaiser.
+The two-time Formula One champion nearly salvaged McLaren’s return to Indianapolis when he gallantly held it wide open for four desperate laps in an overhauled car worked on until the last moment.
+But the car didn’t have the right gear ratio on a run that should have gotten Alonso into the 33-car field, and mighty McLaren was bumped by tiny Juncos Racing and young American driver Kyle Kaiser.

-The result is Kaiser, winner of nothing of national note, and Mann, driving for the Clauson-Marshall team that races sprint cars the rest of the year, are in the race.
-Alonso, needing the Indy 500 to complete his quest of the Triple Crown, and an actual Formula One team went back to Europe.
+Kaiser, winner of nothing of national note, and Mann, driving for the Clauson-Marshall team that races sprint cars the rest of the year, are both in the race.
+Alonso, needing only the Indy 500 to complete his quest for auto racing’s Triple Crown, and an actual Formula One team went back to Europe.

-The Indy 500 will still draw at least 250,000 people — more if Sunday’s forecast didn’t call for rain — and those who show will be treated to a true spectacle in the push to drink the victory lane milk.
-IndyCar, slow in rebuilding, is on the up, and drivers argue the on-track product is better than anything else out there.
+The Indy 500 will still draw at least 250,000 people — more if Sunday’s forecast didn’t call for thunderstorms — and those who show up will be treated to a true spectacle in the push to drink the victory lane milk.
+IndyCar, slow in rebuilding after the open-wheel split in the 1990s, is on the up, and drivers argue the on-track product is better than anything else.

 “It’s the most competitive racing series in the world.
-It’s the tightest,” said Alexander Rossi, the 2016 Indy 500 champion as a rookie after he flamed out in Formula One.
+It’s the tightest,” said Alexander Rossi, who won the 2016 Indy 500 as a rookie after he flamed out in Formula One.
 “On any weekend, you have no idea who is going to win the race.”

-IndyCar has had five different winners through its first five races this year, but Pagenaud might be the first repeat winner.
-He’s the favorite to repeat his win from two weeks ago on Indy’s road course.
+IndyCar has had five different winners through its first five races this year, but Pagenaud might be the first repeat winner after triumphing two weeks ago on Indy’s road course.
 His job with Roger Penske is on the line — Pagenaud knows it — but he is on the pole Sunday and Penske could not be more pleased.

 Penske is bullish on everything right now, especially IndyCar.